jblol03/queue_management/README.md

 # Queue Management System
-Certainly!
-Below is an example README.md file for a Django-based backend project (`queue_management`) and a Flutter-based frontend project (`queue_ui`).
 The README includes code snippets for cloning the repositories and running the necessary commands for Django and Flutter.

 ### queue_management (Django Backend)